morgandevmh/test-git/README.md

-# test-git
+# My Git/Github testing repository
+Hello there,
-A repo for testing git github
+This is a repo for testing git github